abdelmajidelayachi/MarketPlace-File-Rouge/README.md

 ## Technologies Used

 - React: a JavaScript library for building user interfaces
-- Laravel: a PHP web application framework
+- php : for backend,
 - MySQL: a relational database management system
 - Git: a version control system for tracking changes in code